darrenldl/blockyarchive/README.md

   - This allows data recovery even when data is fragmented and out of order
 - Supports error correction (via Reed-Solomon erasure code) for EC-SeqBox
 - Supports burst (sector) error resistance for EC-SeqBox
   - This is done via an interleaving block arrangement scheme.
-It is mainly to address the data repair limitation of the simple archive layout
+It is mainly to address the data repair limitation of the simple archive design
   - More complex archive designs such as PAR2 can repair burst errors without any extra arrangement scheme, but they are also vastly more complex than EC-SeqBox
 - JSON mode
   - Outputs information in JSON format instead of human readable text, allowing easy integration with scripts